mio780308/NTSUT_CGAL_Library/README.md

 ###NTSUT_CGAL_Library
 ==================

-CGAL libraries used at computer graphic lab of NTUST in Taiwan.
+CGAL libraries used at computer graphic lab of NTUST in Taiwan.(non official)

 ### Contact
 mio780308@gmail.com